 However, if approved lamps are used for the energy indicator lamp, the luminous intensity shall not exceed the required maximum of the lamp concerned according to the following conditions:

-if the ambient light conditions outside vehicle are above 1,000 lux (measured according to the requirements of Annex 13), the luminous intensity above the H-H line shall not exceed [700 cd].
+if the ambient light conditions outside vehicle are above 1,000 lux (measured according to the requirements of Annex 13), the luminous intensity shall not exceed 700 cd.

-if the ambient light conditions outside vehicle are less than 1,000 lux (measured according to the requirements of Annex 13), the luminous intensity above the H-H line shall not exceed [300 cd].
+if the ambient light conditions outside vehicle are less than 1,000 lux (measured according to the requirements of Annex 13), the luminous intensity shall not exceed 300 cd.

 [Compliance with this requirement shall be demonstrated by the applicant, using a test report or other means of verification accepted by the Type Approval Authority.
 The information shall be indicated in the communication form.]